 In an ideal world, we would all get enough calcium and iron from the foods we eat.
 However, some people find it hard to get enough from dietary sources alone and take calcium and iron supplements.

 And when it comes to taking calcium and iron supplements, again it’s best not to take them at the same time.
 As we discussed earlier, calcium can have a short-term effect on iron absorption.
 To avoid this, take your iron supplement separate from your calcium supplement.
+It is recommended to allow 3-4 hours between taking your iron and calcium supplements.
 Generally, the best time to take your iron supplement is between meals or 30-60 minutes before eating, including tea, coffee and dairy products.

 Does Calcium Inhibit Iron Absorption?